-In addition, structures were placed at two locations where the bare-earth LiDAR-based DEM did not accurately represent existing levees or structures:
+In addition, structures were placed at three locations where the bare-earth LiDAR-based DEM did not accurately represent existing levees or structures:

-- At Bel Marin Keys, the two locks were added at two locations (north and south) by assuming a lock crest elevation equal to the surrounding levee crest. - At Camp 2, the levee was extended to close a tidal connection to the site, which is a California Department of Fish and Wildlife managed pond that is not open to tidal action.
+• At Bel Marin Keys, the two locks were added at two locations (north and south) by assuming a lock crest elevation equal to the surrounding levee crest.

+- At Camp 2, the levee was extended to close a tidal connection to the site, which is a California Department of Fish and Wildlife managed pond that is not open to tidal action. - In Novato, the Leveroni Tide Gate structure was added to the channel that drains Pacheco Pond at the confluence with Novato Creek at an elevation of 9.5 ft NAVD88.